 Archiving is super easy.
 At the end of each year create a subcategory for that year (under the main category: Archives).
 For example, this subcategory might be 2016.
 Then you create second level subcategories using the previously determined categories.
 Are you following me?
 Perhaps the graphic in my FREE File Planning Workbook can help you to follow along, I’m a visual learner too.

 You can choose to keep your subcategories by allowing them to become third level subcategories, or you can choose to remove them all together.
 This is up to you.
 I keep my original subcategories, as is depicted on page 10 of the Workbook.

 I keep a file labeled Information.
 This file is comprised of mostly handouts and printouts with information that I found helpful or wanted to keep handy.
 These documents do not need to be archived because they are relevant every year and if they become irrelevant, I probably need to go and find an updated version to replace it.

 Another category that might not need to be archived is Instruction Manuals.
 These are manuals that come with all your appliances, toys, and electronics.
 These are nice to keep around (assuming you still have that product) in case you need to figure out a setting or learn how the product works.
 But these, again, are not relevant to only one year.
 The Manuals are only relevant as long as you have the product, and if you don’t have the product, then trash the manual.

 A To-Be-Filed Bin is a place or container that you keep on your desk or on your filing system.
 The purpose of the bin is to keep handy documents that you are still using, but that need to be filed when you are done without damaging or losing them.
 Keeping this bin within reach of your desk or filing system is important to prevent damaged or lost documents.
-Check out some bins below.
+Check out These paper trays.

 Read more about desk organization here.